 Prior to beginning this certificate program, students must complete or receive waivers for two prerequisite courses: HRD 8101 and HRD 8102.
 Students with a year or more of HR experience are eligible to waive HRD 8101: Introduction to HR in the Business World.
-Students with prior research writing experience are eligible to waive HRD 8102: Critical Evaluation and Research Writing.
+Students with prior research experience are eligible to waive HRD 8102: Principles of Evidence-Based HR.

-Item # Title Credits:
+Item # Title Credits

 HRD 8419 Foundations of Strategic HR 3

 HRD 8421 Diversity in a Global 3

 Economy

 PSY 8875 Organization Development 3

 HRD 8304 Emotional Intelligence 1.5

 HRD 8305 Cultrl Compet, 1.5

 Equity&SocJusti

 HRD 8306 Measure I&D 1.5

 Initiatives&Effect

 HRD 8307 Work, Family&Career 1.5

 Considerat